wing-puah/thegeekwing-jekyll/_posts/technology/2018-08-18-the-lights-go-off.md

 _Third_

 There was a self-appeasing quality in being able to bring in deals and run the company.
 Yet the ego could only be viable should the startup be able to translate practical means of living.
 For years, she had thought that merely by working harder and smarter would she be able to unearth diamonds in her life.
-Looking forward by quantifying the past records, it was obvious that her startup was not scalable and not viable in the long run.
+Looking forward by quantifying the past records, it was obvious that her startup was not scalable in the long run.
 Her precious years of still being able to excused her behaviors as the traits of an explorative young adulthood was drying out.

 _Last_

 She started blogging on Wordpress at the age of 21.
 Her website translated to marginal income at the age of 23.
 All along, all she knew was simple Wordpress related development, CSS, HTML, Javascript and jQuery, all without entirely knowing the fundamentals of programming.
 All she knew was that a website was essential to spread her thoughts and businesses.
+If luck every shone on her life, it had to be this.

 ## January 2018
 _Shine_

-Near the year end of 2016, she had tried sufficiently to determined that if there was one industry that was dynamic, challenging and based on meritocracy, it had to be the technological industry.
+If there was one industry that was dynamic, challenging and based on meritocracy, it had to be the technological industry.
 She started to plan to learn the ropes of the industry.
-She landed her first web development client in the name of her startup.

 __In the grand scheme of things, everything fell into place.__

 Because of her events startup, she met her current boss and was hired into a blockchain company, Katalyst.
 In January 2018, she tender her resignation as a sports coach and a freelance soft skills trainer.
 She left her startup to focus on building a career in the tech industry.
-Right now, because of the soft skills and public speaking skills that she had acquired in her previous careers, she continuously sought out opportunities to share her love and journey, one code and one talk at a time.
+Right now, because of the soft skills and public speaking skills that she had acquired in her previous careers, she continuously share her findings on her journey, one code, one story and one talk at a time.

 _This is the second part of the blog series of Becoming a self-taught developer.
 In the next blog post, I will be sharing the tools and techniques that I find instrumental throughout my journey._